Everything Old.

 Or wrong.

-Meanwhile, for anyone who spots the big “yeah-but” in all this — the “yeah but” being the zero chance that these zero-cost AI TV ads will have even the faintest whiff of brand-elevating quality, team CTV has a ready answer.
+Meanwhile, for anyone who spots the big “yeah but” in all this — the “yeah but” being the zero chance that these zero-cost AI TV ads will have even the faintest whiff of brand-elevating quality — team CTV has a ready answer.

 But here’s the other thing: we’ve danced this dance before.

-Instead, it's where AI fits into the advertising ecology as neither strategic (the plan to achieve an objective) nor tactical (the actions needed to fulfill the plan).
+Spoiler alert: it's neither "strategic" (as in, a plan to achieve an objective) nor "tactical" (as in the actions needed to fulfill the plan).

-Instead, it’s 100% logistics.
-Resources to support both strategy and tactics.
+A resource to support both strategy and tactics.
 Nuts and bolts.

 And why should we care?